 - A high-speed master direct memory access (MDMA) controller, two dual-port DMAs with FIFO and request router capabilities for optimal peripheral management, and one additional DMA

-- Chrom-ART acceleration for efficient 2D image copy and double-precision FPU are also part of the acceleration features available in the device
+- Chrom-ART Accelerator™ for efficient 2D image copy and double-precision FPU are also part of the acceleration features available.
+A MIPI-DSI physical layer to drive high-resolution displays is also available on certain devices.

-- Peripheral speed independent from CPU speed (dual-clock support) allowing system clock changes without any impact on peripheral operations
+- Thanks to dual-clock support, the speed of peripherals is independent from the CPU’s speed, allowing system clock changes without any impact on peripheral operations

 - Even more peripherals, such as four serial audio interfaces (SAI) with SPDIF output support, three full-duplex I²S interfaces, a SPDIF input interface supporting four inputs, two USB OTG with dedicated power supply and Dual-mode Quad-SPI interface, two FD-CAN controllers, a high-resolution timer, a TFT-LCD controller, a JPEG codec, two SDIO interfaces and many other analog peripherals including three fast 16-bit ADCs, two comparators and two operational amplifiers.

-- 1 Mbyte of SRAM with a scattered architecture:
+- 1 Mbyte of SRAM (**) with a scattered architecture:1 Mbyte of SRAM with a scattered architecture:

 - 192 Kbytes of TCM RAM (including 64 Kbytes of ITCM RAM and 128 Kbytes of DTCM RAM for time-critical routines and data), 512 Kbytes, 288 Kbytes and 64 Kbytes of user SRAM, and 4 Kbytes of SRAM in backup domain to keep data in the lowest power modes

-- Cortex-M7 is backwards compatible with the Cortex-M4 instruction set
+The Cortex-M7 core is backwards compatible with the Cortex-M4 instruction set.

 The STM32Cube.AI is an extension pack of the widely used STM32CubeMX configuration and code generation tool enabling AI on STM32 Arm® Cortex®-M-based microcontrollers.